purtuga/SPWidgets/README.md

 The project also allows you to "deploy" to a live sharepoint site by doing a file copy from the development BUILD folder to a sharepoint folder.
-In order to do, the target location (the sharepoint location) must be setup in the me.build.properties file. this file is automatically created the first time the build file is ran.
+In order to do so, the target location (the sharepoint location) must be setup in the me.build.properties file.
+This file is automatically created the first time the build file is ran.